semiotic-ai/cadr/README.md

 That being said, we will need to set up certain special components for using `cadCAD` in an RL setting.
 The first thing to know is that the `"T"` parameter in `cadCAD` refers to the `episode_length` in an RL setting.
 The `"N"` parameter is for Monte-Carlo simulation, and probably should be set to `1` for most RL algorithms.
+We can also use the `"M"` parameter to specify any constants we may want to provide.
+For example, we could provide a timestep size as `"M": {"delta_t": [0.1]}`.
+Just note that since `"M"` is technically used for Monte Carlo simulations for sweeping parameters, you'll want to push any constants into a list of size 1.
 We'll also want to set up the `partial_state_update_blocks`.
 This is where we'll start to pass in some stuff explicitly related to RL.
 Firstly, your policies need to translate the output of your agents to the input `cadCAD` expects.